AIFlames/Flames/README.md

 ## ©️ Citation

-If you think this dataset is helpful for your work or use it in your research, please cite the paper.
+If you think this dataset is helpful, please cite the paper.

 ```bibtex
 @misc{huang2023flames,